So, you're about to sit your Tradesman Plumbing Exam. Do any of the following feelings resonate with you?

 Now the amount of information we will cover can seem overwhelming, but trust us - we have broken it down into bite sized pieces and as long as you follow the schedule we have created you have plenty of time to work your way through it all and come back to the stuff you need to revise again.

 Hi there!
-I'm Nik McIntosh, owner and instructor here at Teach a Trade.
+I'm Nik McIntosh, owner and instructor here at Trade Lab.
 I am a Certifying Plumber and Gasfitter and an Associate Director at Beca.
 I'm responsible for running the hydraulic engineering discipline across New Zealand and Austrailia.
 I've been in the industry since 2005 and in the hydraulic engineering field since 2010.
 During this time I have also completed a Bachelor of Construction, graduating as a Senior Scholar in 2016.
 I'm a firm believer that you, and I, as participants in this industry, have the ability to impact its future for the better.
 And that collectively we can achieve this through collaboration, education, open conversation, and removing the barriers preventing people from getting the best information.
 I am incredibly passionate about this industry and its impact on the community around us.

 Who is this refresher for?